 What inspired you to do this adorable adult smash cake photo shoot?

-I was actually browsing pics on Pinterest to get ideas for my party and saw a couple adult cake smash sessions pop up and I thought it was SOOO cute and looked like a lot of fun!
-I just thought, “Yep, I’m totally doing that!”
+I was actually browsing pics on Pinterest to get ideas for my party.
+When I saw a couple of adult cake smash sessions pop up, I thought it was SOOO cute and looked like a lot of fun!

+It really was a lot of fun.
 I felt kind of silly being the center of attention, even though I know that's the whole point, so bringing in my kiddos and then my hubby really made it more fun for me.